Sebasfac/mlops_zoomcamp_project_car_price_prediction/README.md

 Grafana default login credentials are admin and admin

-The folder config is configuration of Grafana.
+The folder config is the configuration of Grafana.

 The folder dashboards contains one table with calculated metrics on different subsets of the dataset.